 - The final step is to add fruit and nuts to fill in the gaps.
-For the fruit, use a variety of fresh and dried fruit.
+Here, use a variety of fresh and dried fruit.
 Fresh fruit options can include blueberries, raspberries, grapes, oranges, apples, pears, bananas, mangoes, sliced pineapple, kiwi fruit, watermelon and honey dew.
-A handy tip to ensure your bananas, apples and pears don’t go brown is to place them next to the oranges, as the acidity in the oranges will keep them fresh.
+A tip to ensure your bananas, apples and pears don’t brown is to place them next to oranges, as the acidity in the oranges will keep them fresh.
 Dried fruit platter additions could include dried apricots, dates and figs. Finally, add some nuts.
-Try almonds, walnuts, cashews or pistachios; for some extra yummy crunch, you can try honey roasted nuts.
+Try almonds, walnuts, cashews or pistachios; for crunch, you can try honey roasted nuts.

 2. Home Made Pizza

 Everyone loves pizza, and a gourmet homemade pizza is a delicious, fun way to celebrate Valentine’s Day with your partner.
 Here is a Healthy Salmon and Veggie Pizza you can make this Valentine’s Day.

 - 1 Pack Smoked Salmon (5-6 oz), Sliced